Home

 I took a class in “Beginning Beekeeping” from the #1 honey producer in St Croix county Wisconsin, Dale Wolf.
 Dale is a third-generation beekeeper after his father and his grand-uncle, in Baldwin, Wisconsin.
 I had a pretty good feeling that I wanted to start keeping bees…but after Dale’s class, I was hooked.
 Stung, you might say.

-This is my blog, hopefully chronicling my first year as a hobby-level beekeeper.
+This is my blog, hopefully chronicling my activities as a hobby-level, “small-scale” beekeeper.
 Sure I’d love to get hundreds of pounds of sweet, golden honey to sell at Farmers Market.
-I’d love to be able to melt down pounds of beeswax from comb cappings and make dozens of beeswax candles to sell. (just not too sure how productive the first year is going to be…)
+I’d love to be able to melt down pounds of beeswax from comb cappings and make dozens of beeswax candles to sell.
+The first year (2011) we got about 30 pounds of honey for ourselves.
+Our second year the bees let us take almost 200 pounds!

-But, I’m just starting with two hives (the wooden boxes are the hives.
-A colony is a group of many thousands of bees, mostly female, that work together to get things done).
-These two hives are the beginning of sort of a great adventure.
+But, I started out that first year with two hives–the wooden boxes are the hives.
+A colony is a group of many thousands of bees, mostly female, that work together as a “super-organism” to get things done — Those two hives in 2011 were the beginning of sort of a great adventure.

 -Rick